 People looking to start a business often ask whether they should set up an LLC or incorporate for their new venture.
 Like everything else in life, the answer depends.
 Below you’ll find the three factors we think will help you make an informed decision.

 Corporations have to keep minutes, hold meetings, and record votes and resolutions.
 LLCs require none of these things, saving you time and the overall hassle.
 There are fewer forms required for registering, and there are generally fewer start-up costs.
 The knock against LLCs is that they aren’t perpetual.
 Unless your LLC’s operating agreement specifies exactly what happens in the event a member dies, resigns or declares bankruptcy, most states require that LLCs dissolve when these events occur.
 Corporations, however, can exist as their own entity, regardless of what happens to the individuals involved in the business.

 - Desired tax structure

 By default an LLC is a pass-through tax entity, meaning that the income is not taxed at the company level.
-The income or loss as shown on this return is “passed through” the business entity to the individual members and is reported on their individual tax returns.
+The income or loss as shown on this return is ‘passed through’ the business entity to the individual members, and is reported on their individual tax returns.
 Less paperwork.
 More straightforward.
-A corporation is a separately taxable entity and pays tax on the income prior to any dividend distributions to shareholders.
+A corporation is a separately taxable entity, and pays tax on the income prior to any dividend distributions to shareholders.
 If and when corporate earnings are distributed to shareholders in the form of dividends, the corporation does not receive the reasonable business expense deduction, and dividend income is taxed as regular income to the shareholders.
-More complicated.
-More paperwork.
+Complicated.
+Paperwork.
 The Alaska LLC wins this one.